 Oxalates are only found in plant-based foods, so vegans and vegetarians are often cautioned against dietary over-consumption.

-The oxalates in black tea can really only become an issue if you happen drink many cups a day.
+The oxalates in black tea can really only become an issue if you happen to drink many cups a day along with a daily intake of other high oxalate foods.

 After brewing time, one teabag of black tea can contain about 20 milligrams of oxalate content.
 One teaspoon of loose leaf can be about 55 milligrams.